 On this page, you can add and edit a Logo that will appear on your company page.
 (Please note your company page will be available in a future iteration of Control Center.)

 You can set a Cover image to be the background header of your company page.
 If you do not set an image by clicking Upload, the Primary color as set in the Brand colors section will be used.

 On the Password Policy tab of this page, you can set the password expiration policy for all company members.
 If you do not want the passwords to expire, toggle Passwords of company members never expire to On.

 On the Security History tab, you can click Show Security History to open a page (in a new browser tab) that presents an audit trail of security-related changes in App History and Member History.
 You can search through and view details on these changes as well as export the audit trail to a CSV file.

 This feature is not yet publicly available.
-Please talk to your CSM to enable this page.
+Please talk to your Customer Success Manager to enable this page.

 The Paid Environments tab on this page presents an overview of the licensed Mendix Cloud environments allocated to your company.
 This includes information on an environment’s Resource pack and whether the Fallback option has been purchased as part of a Premium plan.

 There are links to three other pages from this tab to allow you to make requests to Mendix Support to do the following: